hotwax/oms-documentation/documents/learn-shopify/integration/how-is-the-order-fulfillment-status-updated-to-shopify-from-hotwax-commerce/giftcardsfulfillment.md

 ## Fulfillment of Gift Cards in Store

 After physical gift cards are allocated, HotWax Commerce begins syncing them to systems that are responsible for fulfillment of those items.
-In the event where gift cards are allocated to a store for fulfillment, they show up in the HotWax Store Fulfillment App.
+In the event where gift cards are allocated to a store for fulfillment, they show up in the HotWax Fulfillment App.

 As part of the fulfillment process, store associates assign a unique serial number to each gift card and load the corresponding value onto it.
 This ensures that when customers receive their orders, they can easily redeem the value by using the serial number provided on the gift card.

-Once the gift card order is fulfilled in the Store Fulfillment App, it is automatically marked as "Completed" in HotWax Commerce.
+Once the gift card order is fulfilled in the Fulfillment App, it is automatically marked as "Completed" in HotWax Commerce.

 The fulfillment update for gift card orders, along with tracking details, is synchronized to Shopify using the `Completed Orders` job.